christianhalsell/slideshow/README.md

 # Slideshow

-## A simple slideshow in javaScript
+## A simple slideshow in JavaScript